scda/pageviews/README.md

   $ netstat -anlp | grep LISTEN
 ```

-#### Kafka-Modul ####
+#### Kafka ####
+Kafka is a distributed message broker for real-time data feeds with high throughput.
+In this setup it will run on a single node for the sake of simplicity.
+Kafka depends on Apache Zookeeper, a distributed configuration and synchronization service.
+Zookeeper stores information about topics, brokers, consumers etc. for Kafka.

-Kafka also runs on a single node in this setup.
-The basic instructions for this can be found here: [Kafka Single Node](https://kafka.apache.org/quickstart).
+An instruction for a basic setup can be found here: [Kafka Single Node](https://kafka.apache.org/quickstart).
 Java and Scala need to be installed beforehand.
 The Scala version is important for the choice of the Kafka version so it is downloaded from the project's homepage explicitely instead of using the system's package manager.

 This node receives its own private network IP, so that the stream can be accessed from the host system.
 Using *localhost* leads to undesired behaviour, such as error and warning outputs (although most actions can be performed successfully nonetheless):
 ```ruby